 Small spaces pose interesting design challenges, even for architects like me.
 If you have an oversized budget, the possibilities are endless.
-However, great small bathroom layout ideas that don’t compromise on comfort or functionality require skill and expertise.
+However, great powder rooms or small bathroom layout ideas that don’t compromise on comfort or functionality require skill and expertise.
 So, how do we go about designing a layout that fully optimizes your floor space?
 Find out as I share the ins and outs of various small bathroom floor plans.

 Get your ducks in a row.
 And by ducks, I mean heavy bathroom pieces: the toilet, the sink, and the shower or bathtub.
 The new distribution visually orders the space, allowing us to perceive it in all its magnitude, even with its small size.
 This arrangement also generates a natural flow, making it more welcoming and comfortable.